Tag: covenant

 When you can “see” God as sitting on the mercy seat, you can better understand Isaiah’s words about the beauty of God.
 Isaiah continues on about the majesty of God.
 This passage ends with God being judge (with mercy), lawgiver (in mercy), and king (of mercy).

-1) Having a right understanding of God is essential to having a good with God.
+1) Having a right understanding of God is essential to having a good relationship with God.
 Can you have a good relationship with someone seemingly always angry, bitter, belittling, dismissive, judgemental, unforgiving, or harsh?

 2) If we do not start with God seated on the mercy seat, how would we relate to God?